keix/luna/README.md

-## AT Protocol client for Bluesky
+## Bluesky client written Common Lisp

-This is [AT Protocol](https://atproto.com/) client for [Bluesky](https://bsky.app/) written in Common Lisp and it returns JSON always.
+This is [Bluesky](https://bsky.app/) client written in Common Lisp and it returns JSON always.

 ## Get started